 For couples and anyone who prefers joining a small tour of no more than 12 people, is with Aussie You Tours.
 This is a fab idea if you’re looking to find some of the awesome secret bars in Sydney around the Darlinghurst and Surry Hills area on Thursdays and Saturdays and in the CBD during the week.

 They also include local stories about the bars as well so it’s more than just going from bar to bar.
-They get a lot of solo travellers, first daters and couples on this tour ran by an Aussie local for people mainly between 25-40.
+They get a lot of solo travellers, first daters and couples on this tour run by a local Australian for people mainly between 25-40.
 This is an awesome way for locals and travellers to meet new people.
-Get 10% off with the code: LONDONERINSYDNEY when you book this tour HERE.

 For craft brewery lovers

-For those who are genuinely interested in the craft breweries – because there are a lot – check out THIS TOUR which will take you around some of the best craft breweries in Sydney.
+For those who are genuinely interested in the craft breweries – because there are a lot – check out this Craft Brewery Tour which will take you around some of the best craft breweries in Sydney.

-This is an experience you truely won’t forget and would make a special night out for couples or families.
+This is an experience you truely won’t forget and would make one of the best romantic things to do in Sydney at night!

 The Ivanhoe Hotel in Manly run a 2 hour class from 7pm-9pm where you’ll all learn how to paint a masterpiece from one of the most famous paintings in history.